cran-task-views/MetaAnalysis/MetaAnalysis.md

 -   `r pkg("diagmeta")` considers the case where the primary studies provide analysis using multiple cut-offs.
 Graphical methods are also provided.
--   `r pkg("CopulaDTA")` uses the beta-binomial model to yield marginal mean sensitivity and specificity.
-Graphical facilities are available.
 -   `r pkg("NMADiagT")` provides network meta-analysis of diagnostic tests in a Bayesian framework using Stan as the engine, graphical output is provided.